helm/charts/incubator/rundeck/README.md

-rundeck.env | The rundeck environment variables that you would want to set | Default variables provided in docker file rundeck.envSecret | Name of secret containing environment variables to add to the Rundeck deployment | "" rundeck.sshSecrets | A reference to the Kubernetes Secret that contains the ssh keys. | "" rundeck.awsConfigSecret | Name of secret to mount under the `~/.aws/` directory.
+rundeck.env | The rundeck environment variables that you would want to set | Default variables provided in docker file rundeck.envSecret | Name of secret containing environment variables to add to the Rundeck deployment | "" rundeck.sshSecrets | A reference to the Kubernetes Secret that contains the ssh keys. | "" rundeck.awsConfigCredentialsSecret | Name of secret to mount under the `~/.aws/` directory.
 Useful when AWS IRSA is not an option. | "" rundeck.kubeConfigSecret | Name of secret to mount under the `~/.kube/` directory.
 Useful when Rundeck needs configuration for multiple K8s clusters. | "" rundeck.extraConfigSecret | Name of secret containing additional files to mount at `~/extra/`.
 Can be useful for working with RUNDECK_TOKENS_FILE configuration | "" nginxConfOverride | An optional multi-line value that can replace the default nginx.conf. | ""